 - 1. Wash hands with soap and warm water after using the toilet.
-Rub hands for at least 15 seconds under running water.
-Use a paper towel to turn off the water. - 2.
-Dry hands with disposable paper towels.
-Throw paper towels in the plastic baglined containers available. - 3.
+Rub hands for at least 15 seconds under running water. - 2.
+Dry hands. - 3.
 If there is a questionable fluid spill such as vomitus, urine, feces, or blood--DO NOT TOUCH and tell an adult immediately